Cooperative & Condominium Law

 Gallet Dreyer & Berkey, LLP is synonymous with cooperative and condominium law.
-Since 1978, our attorneys have acted as general counsel to over 300 co-op and condo boards, successfully handling every type of legal and business matter related to all phases of the operation of their buildings and related litigation.
-We work hand in hand with board members and individual unit owners to deliver the most sophisticated, advantageous and cost-effective legal strategies.
+Since 1978, our attorneys have acted as general counsel to thousands of co-op and condo boards, successfully handling every type of legal and business matter related to all phases of the operation of their buildings and related litigation.
+We work hand in hand with board members and individual unit owners to deliver the most sophisticated, advantageous, and cost-effective legal strategies.
 Our clients are our family, for whom we will go above and beyond in our representation.

 Services for Cooperative and Condominium Boards